-- Unless it is a holographic will, it must be witnessed by two adult, competent, and ideally disinterested witnesses in order to be valid.
+- First of all, unless it is a holographic will, it must be witnessed by two adults.
+These witnesses must be competent and ideally disinterested witnesses in order to be valid.

-- The signature of a notary public on a will does not take the place of a witness.
+- Furthermore, the signature of a notary public on a will does not take the place of a witness.

-- A validly witnessed will should contain an attestation clause, which is lacking from the notary block.
+- Lastly, a valid witnessed will should contain an attestation clause, which is lacking from the notary block.

-Even in cases where there are two witnesses to a will, it does not automatically mean that the will cannot be challenged.
+Even in cases where there are two witnesses to a will, it does not mean that it cannot be challenged.
 An experienced attorney can assess the unique facts and circumstances surrounding the signing of the particular will in question in order to determine whether you may have grounds for a will contest.
 Our free guide, Winning the Inheritance Battle: The Ultimate Guide to California Trust and Probate Litigation, provides a helpful overview of the legal process for pursuing an action relating to a will.
 For a complimentary phone consultation, contact our office today by calling our toll-free number, (888) 443-6590.
+It would be our pleasure to further assist you.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307